Head Tremors in Bulldogs and French Bulldogs

 Dr. Kraemer’s V4B Head Tremors in Bulldogs and French Bulldogs TRUTH & MYTH

 Head Tremors in Bulldogs and French Bulldogs MYTH #1 SUGAR TREAT: Offering ice-cream or sugary liquids is not recommended.
-Those are often given to treat seizing bulldog and French bulldogs puppies suffering from hypoglycemia (low blood sugar) event.
-Instead, you can use any food, treat or toy to simply distract your head shaking bulldog puppy.
+Those are often given to treat seizing bulldogs and French bulldog puppies suffering from hypoglycemia (low blood sugar) events.
+Instead, you can use any food, treat, or toy to simply distract your head shaking bulldog puppy.

-Head Tremors in Bulldogs and French Bulldogs MYTH #2 CALCIUM SUPPLEMENT: Offering calcium supplements to a bulldog or French bulldog with a head shake has little merit and is often given by bulldog female owners who treated or read about “postpartum calcium deficiency” (i.e. eclampsia).
+Head Tremors in Bulldogs and French Bulldogs MYTH #2 CALCIUM SUPPLEMENT: Offering calcium supplements to a bulldog or French bulldog with a head shake has little merit and is often given by female bulldog owners who have treated or read about “postpartum calcium deficiency” (i.e. eclampsia).

 Dr. Kraemer’s V4B Head Tremors in Bulldogs and French Bulldogs TIP & WARNINGS

-Head Tremors in Bulldogs and French Bulldogs TIP #1: Diagnostic testing conducted for bulldog head-shaking such us blood testing, bile acid test, CT/MRI, spinal fluid, analysis, and EEG are typically NORMAL.
+Head Tremors in Bulldogs and French Bulldogs TIP #1: Diagnostic testing conducted for bulldogs head-shaking such as blood testing, bile acid test, CT/MRI, spinal fluid, analysis, and EEG are typically NORMAL.

 Head Tremors in Bulldogs and French Bulldogs TIP #2: We do not know of any other medical and/or neurological conditions that are a direct result of bulldog head bobbing.

-Head Tremors in Bulldogs and French Bulldogs TIP #3: There may be a genetic link to head tremors, head shaking or head bubbing in bulldogs and French bulldogs.
+Head Tremors in Bulldogs and French Bulldogs TIP #3: There may be a genetic link to head tremors, head shaking, or head bobbing in bulldogs and French bulldogs.

 Head Tremors in Bulldogs and French Bulldogs TIP #4: Your bulldog puppy’s head shaking can present as an up-and-down movement (saying “yes”) or a side-to-side movement (saying “no”).